What is RTK?

 RTK requires consequently two GNSS receivers, a “base” station, generally motionless and whose position is perfectly known, and a “rover” mobile receiver.
 The base sends correction data to the rover (raw data) so that the rover can compute the double-difference RTK algorithm.
 This means that pseudoranges and carrier phases from the base will be “substracted” (it is a bit more complicated though) from those from the rover.
 RTKLIB is used to perform those calculations, that can lead to a centimeter-level accuracy.

 To get deeper into details, RTK uses carrier measurements in order to get centimetric.
 GPS signal wavelength is about 20 centimeters, so if you are able to measure the phase of this signal, that you know satellite’s phase center and that you calculate the integer number of periods between the satellite and you, this is where you get to centimetric precision.
 We call ambiguity the previous integer number of periods.
 If the algorithm finds an integer solution, then the solution is called a “fix“.
 This is when when maximum accuracy is reached.
-Otherwise, if the solution is a float, the solution is called “float“.
+Otherwise, if the solution is a non-integer (decimal values), the solution is called “float“.
 This solution is less precise.
 We will refer as “single” for the positions neither “fix” nor “float” (happens if no correction data is received, or if signals are not good enough).
 Something really important about RTK is that if your antennas do not provide good enough signals, the computed position will easily be erroneous!